luckyluke007/google-appscripts/README.md

-# Google Appscripts
+# Google App Scripts

 ### Approval and Reject with Email Notification — approval-reject-sheets.md

-This google script is an Approval and Reject with email notifications.
+This google App Script is an Approval and Reject with email notifications.
 Special thanks [Maksim Rogov](http://www.nullriver.com) cleaning up my code.

 **Note**: You need to change the column numbers for Email Message, Email of the user, and Email notification "Sent" post after email is sent.